Juan-yuan/ETL-Python/README.md

 ##### Note: Files that have already been processed should not be processed again.

 ### mysql_service file:
+   1. Execute processSQL under config folder to create source_data db and sys_barcode table.
-   1. Processing data from MySQL DB.
+   2. Processing data from MySQL db.
-   2. Store data to MySQL.
+   3. Store data to MySQL.
-   3. Out put to CSV (for DA analysis)
+   4. Out put to CSV (for DA analysis)

 ## databases:
     1. etl_python: testing purpose